ILaffely/CS-4300/README.md

-# CS-4300
-Public Repository for code for the class CS4300
+This repo stores homework for the class CS 4300